Imprecise Bayesianism

 3 Infrabayesianism

+They argue the framing is especially critical for embedded agents — agents that are part of an environment vastly more complex than they are.
+An AI can’t model every atom in its server room, let alone the universe, so its world model is necessarily incomplete.
 I confess I don’t follow that emphasis myself — I also can’t model every atom in anything I study, and I get by without infrabayesian reasoning.
-I should re-listen to Vanessa Kosoy on this theme.
-Infrabayesianism is nonetheless motivated as a framework for the future of AI systems that must navigate a world of deep and unavoidable uncertainty.
+I should re-listen to Vanessa Kosoy’s interview on this theme; the framework is pitched at AI systems that must navigate deep and unavoidable uncertainty.

 4 References